pratyushagnihotri/ndn-tutorial-gec21/README.md

 With the timeout callback implemented, we now have a functional consumer application that will request a single Data packet and exit after success or 3 timeouts.
-To run your `Consumer`, first start NFD and your `Producer`.
-Then, create a `Consumer` instance and call the run method:

-    Consumer("/hello").run()
+To run your consumer, first copy it to the CSU-1 node (where your producer script should also reside).
+Next, start NFD using the `nfd-start` script (already on your path) and wait for your shell's prompt to return.
+You can now run your producer
+script:

+    python hello_producer.py -n /csu/hello
+    python hello_consumer.py -u /csu/hello

-Note that we use "/hello" here for the name of the Data to request and similarly told the producer application to to serve/generate content under the "/hello" namespace.
+Note that we use "/csu/hello" here for the name of the Data to request and similarly told the producer application to to serve/generate content under the "/csu/hello" namespace.
+If everything is working, your producer and consumer should print a message indicating that they successfully received the Interest and Data, respectively.

+What happens if you run the consumer again without restarting NFD and the producer?

+#### Running the Hello World Application Scenarios

+With your producer and consumer application finished, let's try scaling up the scenario.
+First, copy your consumer application to the GENI nodes labelled UCLA-1 and UCLA-2.
+No action is required for your producer application.

+Next, we need to (re)start the NFD instance on each node by running the `tools/setup-app.sh`.
+This script will also setup routing as depicted in the previous topology diagram.

+**NOTE:** If you cannot execute shell scripts, you will need to SSH into each node and run the following commands to restart NFD and setup routing:

+    nfd-stop; sleep 2; nfd-start;
+    sh /usr/local/bin/setup-app-remote.sh

+Now, SSH into CSU-1 and start the producer:

+    python hello_producer.py -n /csu/hello

+and then SSH into UCLA-1 and UCLA-2 to run the consumers:

+    python hello_consumer.py -u /csu/hello

+You should see each consumer print a message indicating that they successfully pulled the content.
+However, your producer should once again show that it only served a single request.
+Depending on the timing of your execution of the consumers (i.e. whether one completed first or both ran before one finished), you will have observed caching and/or PIT aggregation in action.
+If both Interests are in flight at same time, only one will reach the producer and the other will be aggregated on the first's PIT entry at the junction NDN node.
+Alternatively, one Interest may retrieved the cached Content Store entry created by Data returning in response to the original Interest's request.

 ### Extended Hello World